jagtalon/chatmail/www/src/privacy.md

   on behalf of their users until the message can be delivered.

-- E-Mail-Messages are stored for the recipient and made accessible via IMAP protocols, until explicitly deleted by the user or until a fixed time period is exceeded, (*usually 4-8 weeks*).
+- E-Mail-Messages are stored for the recipient and made accessible via IMAP protocols, until explicitly deleted by the user or until a fixed time period is exceeded, (7 days).

 - IMAP and SMTP protocols are password protected with unique credentials for each account.